 - What is the Community Equity Action Team?

 - Do the Redmond Police wear body cameras?

 - Does the Redmond Police Department have clear standards for when force can be used?

 June 10, 2020: Redmond Police Department has been receiving many important questions from our community and we are updating this FAQ with answers as accurately, thoroughly and timely as we can.
 If you have further questions or are seeking other information please email firstname.lastname@example.org.

 COVID-19 Response: Current Changes to Police Services:

-- The Redmond Public Safety Building (8701 160th Ave NE) is closed to the public until April 30, 2020.
+- The Redmond Public Safety Building (8701 160th Ave NE) is closed to the public until the Governor allows King County to move to Phase 3.
 The outside phone that reaches our dispatch center is available 24/7.

 - Essential police staffing (officers, 911 dispatchers and necessary support staff) is at normal levels.
 If you have an emergency, call 911.
 Our 24/7 non-emergency line is 425-556-2500.

 - RPD has suspended fingerprinting services to the public until further notice.
 This includes fingerprinting as part of the application process for a Concealed Pistol License.

 - All public police events have been canceled until further notice.